Tim-jn/image-processing-api/README.md

 ## Endpoints

 - http://localhost:8000/ : Home of the API, with an example and a short description.
-- http://localhost:8000/api/images : Returns an error (Input file is missing : please enter a valid filename !)
+- http://localhost:8000/api/images : Returns an error 400 (Input file is missing : please enter a valid filename !)
-- http://localhost:8000/api/images?filename=encenadaport : Returns an error (Please enter a valid number for height and width)
+- http://localhost:8000/api/images?filename=encenadaport : Returns an error 404 (Please enter a valid number for height and width)
-- http://localhost:8000/api/images?filename=encenadaport&width=250&height=250 : Returns the encenadaport image resized to 200 x 200.
+- http://localhost:8000/api/images?filename=encenadaport&width=250&height=250 : Returns status 200 and the encenadaport image resized to 250x250.